samsquire/ideas2/README.md

 # 48. Continuous deployment integrated into the desktop

-Titlebar of running applications reflects state of the build of a compiled application that is being compiled.
+Titlebar of running applications reflects state of an upcoming build of the same application that is being compiled on CI.

 # 49. Stateful workstation